3 New Zealand Native Plants And How To Use Them

 • Circulation booster, great for chilblains

 Horopito is an evergreen tree that thrives in colder regions.
 It is often found on the edges of forests.
-It is often left untouched as the taste is not to many insects/birds liking!
+It is often left untouched as the taste is not to many insects or birds' liking.

-If you find horopito you can dry the leaves, crush them and then add them to a digestive tea mix (with fennel seeds/peppermint leaves) to help with over indulgence.
-You can also used dry leaves in your cooking.
+If you find horopito, you can dry the leaves, crush them and then add them to a digestive tea mix (with fennel seeds/peppermint leaves) to help with overindulgence.
+You can also use dry leaves in your cooking.
 Add them to roasted meat/vegetables for a kick.
 Or you can grind them up and add them to your favourite salt.
-You can use between 0.5gm to 1.5gm a day of dried horopito.
+You can use between 0.5 to 1.5 grams a day of dried horopito.

 Our Anti-Flam Tonic is a great soother for upset stomachs.
-The combination of turmeric and horopito helps to settle and reduce inflammation within the digestive tract.⁣
+The combination of turmeric and horopito helps to settle and support inflammation within the digestive tract.⁣

 🌿 Related: You can read more about horopito here